-Expert Lawn Care Services
+Expert Lawn Treatment Services

 Our fertilizers contain NO chemical substitutes, carcinogens, or harmful coatings like heavy sulfur or nitrogen inhibitors.

-Our professional Greens Masters use only the highest quality, slow-release, mineral based, granular fertilizers with NO chemical substitutes, carcinogens, or harmful coatings like sulfur or nitrogen inhibitors.
+We use only the highest quality, slow-release, mineral based, granular fertilizers with NO chemical substitutes, carcinogens, or harmful coatings like sulfur or nitrogen inhibitors.
 Our Weed Control and Mosquito and Insect Control Programs have been carefully crafted to give you the very best results while limiting chemical use with our fully Integrated Pest Management System.
 These too, are non-carcinogenic and non-trackable for your protection, our protection, and to better serve our environment and our community.

 One Greens Master will be assigned specifically to service all your lawn and pest control needs.
 This means superior individualized service, a healthier lawn, fewer pests, and far better results than any other company.

 Annual grub preventive is necessary for nearly every lawn in Michigan.
-Without preventives applied annually, most lawns have a close to a 50% chance each year of getting an infestation that causes damage.
+Without preventives applied annually, most lawns have close to a 50% chance each year of getting an infestation that causes damage.
 Lawns with surrounding wood lines, flowering landscapes, and trees (especially birch or any tree that flowers) are even more likely to be damaged.
 Once infestation has begun, other predators like skunks, moles, and crows also cause massive destruction while digging for them.
 Our Grub Preventive Program is far less expensive, more effective, is fully guaranteed, and less chemically invasive than indiscriminate contact controls and damage repairs needed after infestation has occurred.
 This program stops damage before it can start, only has to be applied once per year, is non-carcinogenic, and does not affect any other type of insect.
 If you already have an existing problem, contact killers are necessary to halt damage until preventives can be applied at the end of spring.
 If you believe you have grubs, please contact us immediately for a free analysis and estimate.

 Crane Fly Preventive and Crane Fly Control

 Crane flies (specifically European Crane Fly larvae) are an extremely damaging invasive lawn feeding insect that now causes damage each year to over 70% of lawns in the Oakland and Macomb County regions.
-Treatment for these has become just as important as grub preventive in the past five years, and the population and area they affect is growing rapidly.
+Treatment for crane flies has become just as important as grub preventive over the past 10 years, and the population and area they affect is growing rapidly.
 Because they feed for an entire year and eat the root system as well as the rest of the grass plant, damage mimics several other types of damage, like rust disease, over-watering, and even drought stress.
 Most people (even most companies) don’t even realize they have crane fly problems until it’s too late.
 Like grubs, crane fly larvae attract predators such as skunks, moles, and crows who aggressively tear up the grass searching for them.
 Unlike grubs, however, crane fly adults emerge, mate, and lay eggs in late summer to fall, so preventives must be applied in early fall instead of late spring.
 Also, crane fly egg sites are very easy to see in fall as they turn the lawn a rusty-yellow or red color, and the tiny eggs can be seen on the grass blades.
 Preventives are far less expensive and more effective than treatments and damage repairs necessary after the fact.
 If you already have an existing problem, contact killers are necessary to halt damage until preventives can be applied at the end of summer.
 If you believe you have crane flies, please contact us immediately for a free analysis and estimate.

 Lawn Surface Feeding Insects